Staying safe in the water this summer

 • Living in Aotearoa New Zealand means it's easy to grab your togs and towel and head to the water to cool down.

-• However, drowning is our third highest cause of accidental death, so it’s important to follow safety rules when you go in or near the water.
+• However, drowning is our third highest cause of accidental death, so it’s important to follow safety rules in or near the water.

 • If you do get into trouble, stay calm and raise your hand into the air – this lets lifeguards or members of the public know you need help.